BHan2002/CMPM121-final-project/devlog.md

 For post-push automation, the project includes an automated deployment workflow and a basic Playwright setup.
 GitHub Pages automatically rebuilds and deploys the project whenever changes are pushed, keeping the live version consistently updated.
 In addition, we currently have Playwright scripts that can generate screenshots and run simple interaction sequences, demonstrating that our codebase supports automated post-push checks even if these scripts remain minimal at this stage.

 ## Reflection

+I think the biggest change we plan on making in the future is how we distribute work.
+The roles we have picked out are helpful, but there is a lot to do outside of those areas, and they often required a volunteer to step up to make sure they got done.
+Something we are considering is breaking down everything that needs to be done before the next milestone right away and tasking them based on the our roles and intuitive order the tasks should be done in.
+Otherwise, I think our team is on track.